Skip to content

 AWS Multi-ENI Controller Architecture Diagram

-High-level architecture showing the NodeENI Controller managing ENI lifecycle and the ENI Manager DaemonSet configuring network interfaces on worker nodes.
+High-level architecture: the NodeENI Controller manages ENI lifecycle, and the ENI Manager DaemonSet configures interfaces on worker nodes.

 1. NodeENI Controller